 This month we will look at the Tall tick seed or coreopsis: the color is yellow; they grow to be 3.5 to 10 feet; like full to partial sun; and bloom May thru September.

 The pattern we will use this month will be: Starflower; using two shades of yellow, add a third color – a background of cream.
-A sample will be on display at the January meeting.
-Please feel free to take a picture of the block for reference.
+Click here to view instructions on Quilter’s Cache.
+Shown is a sample block displayed at the guild meeting.

 The February flower will be “The Swamp Milk-weed.”
 (Many native perennials are called weeds).
 This flower will be using the Arizona 2 pattern in two shades of pink, a green for leaves, and the back-ground.